garris/cssRegressionTestingWithBackstopJS/readme.md

 _At the time_, there wasn't anything out of-the-box that quite fit the bill.
 This was the reason for creating <a href="http://backstopjs.org/">BackstopJS</a>.

-BackstopJS is a visual regression testing app which wraps <a href="http://huddle.github.io/Resemble.js/">ResembleJS</a> (written by <a href="https://github.com/jamescryer">James Cryer</a>) in an _easy-to-configure_ test matrix across multiple app-states (URLs), DOM elements and screen sizes.
+BackstopJS is a visual regression testing app which wraps [PhantomJS](http://phantomjs.org) and [ResembleJS](http://huddle.github.io/Resemble.js/) in an _easy-to-configure_ test matrix across multiple app-states (URLs), DOM elements and screen sizes.

 The following is a 15 minute walk-through of an installation and initial configuration of BackstopJS.